pace-neutrons/Horace/documentation/adr/0022-use-keyword-args.md

 - flag arguments will be prefixed with `-`
 - flag arguments will default to `false` if not passed
 - if the same parameter is passed as both a flag and keyword argument with inconsistent values an error will be raised, otherwise the parameter is set to the passed value
-- support for negated flags prefixing with `no` will be removed.
+- support for negated flags, prefixed with `no`, will be removed.
 All flags will map to `true` when specified.
 Flag names may include the `no` prefix to make their meaning clear, e.g. `-nopix` will suppress pixel handling in that function
 - flag arguments may be truncated to the minimum unambiguous string for all flags defined on that function e.g. `-flagname`, `-flag`, `-f` are all valid.
 No other abbreviations will be supported
 - keyword arguments may not be abbreviated.

-The Python API will use ordered (mandatory) positional, optional positional and keyword arguments in the function defition.
+The Python API will use ordered (mandatory) positional, optional positional and keyword arguments in the function definition.

 All optional arguments must appear between the positional and keyword arguments.